CMU-MultiComp-Lab/mmml-course/_pages/syllabus.md

 midterm presentation videos and share feedback.
 Each student will be assigned a subset of videos to watch.
 Feedback will also be given by instructor and TAs.
-  - Final project assignment: Using the same dataset and task selected for the midterm report, the final project assignment is designed to explore new research ideas.
+  - **Final project assignment**: Using the same dataset and task selected for the midterm report, the final project assignment is designed to explore new research ideas.
 This assignment is not graded based on the quality of the results, but instead on the exploration of new ideas (e.g., better accuracy results will not mean better course